davehasagithub/slidewsl/NOTES.md

     - Create Angular and Laravel starter apps
     - Run an Angular ng build
     - Launch the webpack dev server
-    - Launch nginx and PHP-FPM (in this case, already up from previous step)
+    - Launch nginx, PHP-FPM, and KeyDB (in this case, already up from previous step)
     - Tail the logs
   - If you're playing along, here's a block you can copy/paste in the devcontainer:
       ```